 Why is it so important to get brushing right?

 Too often we see patients who do not brush correctly meaning that they miss cleaning certain areas on the tooth.
 This will mean that a film of plaque is left on the teeth which can thus contribute to cavity formation, and gum disease.
-Another issue are the patients who use the wrong technique and tend to brush too forcefully.
+Another issue is the patients who use the wrong technique and tend to brush too forcefully.
 If this is not corrected, this can cause irreversible gum and tooth damage, leading to sensitive teeth!

 Where exactly should you clean in the mouth?

-Each tooth has 5 surfaces and we need to adequately clean all of them – outer surface, inner surface, biting surface & the 2 sides.
-Good lighting, and practice will help ensure you are reaching all of them!
+Each tooth has 5 surfaces and we need to adequately clean all of the – outer surface, the inner surface, biting surface & the 2 sides.
+Good lighting and practice will help ensure you are reaching all of them!
 If you are having difficulty reaching the back teeth, you may consider a smaller headed toothbrush.
 It is also often hard to access the two sides of the tooth, especially if your teeth are close together.
 Cavities can occur more frequently in-between the teeth for this reason.
 This is why flossing is equally important to remove the food and debris between the teeth which cannot be removed with brushing alone.